 - Prepare for the ECG portion of the ABIM initial certification exam

-The ACCF designates this enduring material for a maximum of 5 AMA PRA Category 1 Credit(s)™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activities.
+The ACCF designates this enduring material for a maximum of 5 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-The ACCF designates this educational activity for a maximum of 5 CNE contact hours.
+The ACCF designates this activity for 5 CNE contact hours.
 Nurses should claim only the credit commensurate with the extent of their participation in the activity.

-While offering the CME/CNE credits noted above, this program is not intended to provide extensive training or certification in the field.
+While offering the credits noted above, this activity is not intended to provide extensive training or certification in the field.

 ACC guarantees its educational products.
-If you are dissatisfied with your product within 60 days of purchase, you may return the product at your expense.
-Please contact ACC Member Care (toll-free 800-253-4636, x5603; direct dial 202-375-6000, x5603; email email@example.com) for return instructions.
+If you are dissatisfied with your product within 60 days of purchase, you may receive a refund.
+Please contact ACC Member Care (toll-free 800-253-4636, x5603; direct dial 202-375-6000, x5603; email MemberCare@acc.org) for refund instructions.
 Please note that if you have already claimed CME, CNE, or MOC credit for the product, you will not be eligible for a refund.